 We all know how important it is to make connections, especially if you happen to be in DC.
 Network, network, network!
-That’s probably the number one piece of advice you’ve heard as a millennial.
-But it can be hard to make connections when you’re just entering the professional world for government.
-Fortunately, there are a lot of great groups dedicated to public service and especially keen to keep millennials in the loop.
+That’s probably the number one piece of advice drilled into us.
+But it can be hard to make connections when you’re just entering government let alone the professional world.
+Fortunately, there are a a variety of helpful networking groups dedicated to public service and especially keen to keep young professionals in the loop.

 Here’s a list of networks you should definitely think about joining.
 Keep track of their pages, their events, and get yourself out there:

 YGL is the primary network dedicated to young professionals in government as well as those interested in joining government.
 YGL is committed to providing a voice for this generation of aspiring government leaders and consists of over 5,000 young federal, state, and local government employees.
 YGL has chapters in DC, Boston, Bethesda, Denver, Los Angeles, Philadelphia, and San Francisco.
 In addition to helpful seminars, and fun events coordinated with GovLoop, the organization provides plenty of local happy hours to bring young professionals together.
 YGL also has mentorship programs to help aspiring professionals find coaches and mentors in the workplace.

 Interested in a career in international affairs?
 This is an important group to join.
 YPFP’s mission is to foster the next generation of foreign policy leaders by providing young professionals with skills, exposure, and relationships to tackle critical global challenges over the course of their careers.
 While there is an annual membership fee, it’s well worth the benefits, as this organization is dedicated to helping young professionals make connections while building their careers.

 The Partnership is a nonprofit, nonpartisan organization that works to help government serve the needs of all Americans by strengthening the civil service and the systems used to support it.
 They work with a variety of government agencies and provide exceptional events and conferences.